EventStudy R Package v0.50.0: Synthetic Control, Modern DiD, and More

 Control false discovery when testing multiple windows, subgroups, or statistics:

-adjusted <- adjust_p_values(p_values, method = "holm") # Holm (step-down Bonferroni)Power Analysis via Monte Carlo Simulation
+adjusted <- adjust_p_values(task, method = "holm") # Holm (step-down Bonferroni)Power Analysis via Monte Carlo Simulation

 sim <- simulate_event_study(